qingqingqingli/philosophers/wiki.md

     - Mutex variables
     - Condition variables

+### thread

+- A thread is a semi-process, that has its own stack, and executes a given piece of code.
+Unlike a real process, the thread normally shares its memory with other threads (where as for processes we usually have a different memory area for each one of them).

+- A Thread Group is a set of threads all executing inside the same process.
+They all share the same memory, and thus can access the same global variables, same heap memory, same set of file descriptors, etc.

+- The advantage of using a thread group over using a process group is that context switching between threads is much faster then context switching between processes (context switching means that the system switches from running one thread or process, to running another thread or process).
+Also, communications between two threads is usually faster and easier to implement then communications between two processes.

+- On the other hand, because threads in a group all use the same memory space, if one of them corrupts the contents of its memory, other threads might suffer as well.
+With processes, the operating system normally protects processes from one another, and thus if one corrupts its own memory space, other processes won't suffer.
+Another advantage of using processes is that they can run on different machines, while all the threads have to run on the same machine (at least normally).

+- The call to `pthread_exit()` Causes the current thread to exit and free any thread-specific resources it is taking.
+There is no need to use this call at the end of the thread's top function, since when it returns, the thread would exit automatically anyway.
+This function is useful if we want to exit a thread in the middle of its execution.

 ### mutex

 - A Mutex is a mutually exclusive flag, which is used to protect a shared resource by ensuring mutual exclusion inside critical sections of code.